Roentgenstr. 48 | 8005 Zurich | Switzerland +41 (44) 461 20 84 | ursula@geobodies.org

 In her multi-layered videos, the artist interweaves vast cinematic landscapes with documentary footage, SF poetry and academic findings to narrate a changing planetary reality.
 Biemann’s pluralistic practice spans a range of media including experimental video, interview, text, performance, photography, cartography, props and materials, which converge in formalized spatial installations.
 Her work also adopts the form of publications, lectures, and curatorial as well as collaborative research projects.

 Her earlier writing and experimental video work focused on the gendered dimension of migration.
-She also made space and mobility her prime category in the curatorial projects “Geography and the Politics of Mobility”, “The Maghreb Connection“, and the widely exhibited art and research project Sahara Chronicle on clandestine migration networks.
 With Black Sea Files (2005) Biemann shifted the primary focus to natural resources and their situated materiality.
-In 2010 she co-initiated the World of Matter collective project on global resource ecologies.
+In 2010 she co-initiated the collaborative World of Matter project on global resource ecologies.

 Wait a moment, please